nithingm/invoice-reconciliation/README.md

 - Node.js with Express.js
 - Socket.io for real-time communication
 - RESTful API for customer data
-- Mock database for development
+- MongoDB for data persistence with Mongoose for object data modeling

 ### AI & Microservices